chakra-ui/chakra-ui/.changeset/rare-bugs-clap.md

 "@chakra-ui/react": patch
 ---

+- **Checkbox**
-Fix performance issue where all checkboxes and radios would rerender whenever trackFocusVisible modality changed, e.g. click into an input then type
+  - Fix performance issue where all checkboxes and radios would rerender whenever trackFocusVisible modality changed, e.g. click into an input then type
+  - Fix regression where checkbox group doesn't work when wrapped in `FormControl`